orvi-tmp/learning-c-with-pebble/chapter03.md

 We start looking at the C programming language by working with abstractions of computer memory.  *Variables* are abstractions of memory words; when we work with variables, we are really working with memory.
 But the gory details of *how* we are working with memory are hidden and we are left with the niceties that we get in C.

 We will start out by defining variables and how we work them.
 We will also need to define *data types*, as they are central to how we work with variables.
-We will also look at the unique ways C lets us manipulate memory through variables, and we will look at how this all works in a Pebble watch.
+We will also look at the unique ways C lets us manipulate memory through variables, and we will look at how this all works in a Pebble smartwatch.

 ### Defining Variables ###